Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question-90

-after you answer a question in this section, you wil NOT be able to return to it.
-As a result, these questions will not appear in the review screen The lead developer at your company reports that adding new application features takes longer than expected due to a large accumulated technical debt.
+The lead developer at your company reports that adding new application features takes longer than expected due to a large accumulated technical debt.

 You need to recommend changes to reduce the accumulated technical debt.